 Still with me?
 Just remember: the most important thing is having a strong thesis that is supported by the information in the documents and whatever other related information you have around in your brain.

-If you are an auditory learner, I recommend the following video, which breaks down all the components you need to get a seven.
+If you are an auditory learner, I recommend this video, which breaks down all the components you need to get a seven.

 Parting Thoughts on Scoring